Nonviolence awareness starts at home.

 Supervised Visitation.
 This program is for parents who have restricted visiting rights to their children.
 Supervised visitations allow noncustodial parents access to their children in a safe, clinically supervised environment.
 Benefits, however, accrue to the children and custodial parents as well.
 More.

-Restorative Parenting and Fatherhood Classes.
+Restorative Parenting.
 The goal of Restorative Parenting is to rebuild and strengthen the relationship between parent and child in the aftermath of trauma or violence.
 Our goal is to create a new role-modeling process.
 More